cfjedimaster/brackets-caniuse/README.md

 History
 =======
+12/6/2013: Updates for file system changes (thanks to Peter Flynn)

 7/7/2013: Even more updated by EvilOatmeal -
 Update to the latest CanIUse data.
 The data now includes a timestamp of when it was last updated so now we're using that to show when the data was last updated.